 An investment in the securities involves significant risks.
-Investing in the securities is not equivalent to investing directly in the Underlying.
+Investing in the securities is not equivalent to investing directly in the Underlyings.
 These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement.

-- YOU MAY RECEIVE LESS THAN THE PRINCIPAL AMOUNT AT MATURITY If the securities are not redeemed prior to the Maturity Date, you may receive less at maturity than you originally invested in the securities, or you may receive nothing, excluding any contingent coupons, if any.
-If a Knock-In Event occurs, you will be fully exposed to any depreciation in the Underlying.
+- YOU MAY RECEIVE LESS THAN THE PRINCIPAL AMOUNT AT MATURITY You may receive less at maturity than you originally invested in the securities, or you may receive nothing, excluding any contingent coupons, if any.
+If the Final Level of any Underlying is less than its Knock-In Level, you will be fully exposed to any depreciation in the Lowest Performing Underlying.
 In this case, the Redemption Amount you will be entitled to receive will be less than the principal amount of the securities, and you could lose your entire investment.
-It is not possible to predict whether a Knock-In Event will occur, and in the event that there is a Knock-In Event, by how much the closing level of the Underlying has decreased from the Initial Level to the Final Level.
+It is not possible to predict whether a Knock-In Event will occur, and in the event that there is a Knock-In Event, by how much the level of the Lowest Performing Underlying has decreased from its Initial Level to its Final Level.
 Any payment on the securities is subject to our ability to pay our obligations as they become due. - REGARDLESS OF THE AMOUNT OF ANY PAYMENT YOU RECEIVE ON THE SECURITIES, YOUR ACTUAL YIELD MAY BE DIFFERENT IN REAL VALUE TERMS Inflation may cause the real value of any payment you receive on the securities to be less at maturity than it is at the time you invest.
 An investment in the securities also represents a forgone opportunity to invest in an alternative asset that generates a higher real return.
 You should carefully consider whether an investment that may result in a return that is lower than the return on alternative investments is appropriate for you. - THE SECURITIES DO NOT PROVIDE FOR REGULAR FIXED INTEREST PAYMENTS Unlike conventional debt securities, the securities do not provide for regular fixed interest payments.
-The number of contingent coupons you receive over the term of the securities, if any, will depend on the performance of the Underlying during the term of the securities and the number of Coupon Barrier Events that occur.
-If a Coupon Barrier Event occurs on an Observation Date, you will not receive a contingent coupon on the Contingent Coupon Payment Date immediately following such Observation Date.
-Accordingly, if a Coupon Barrier Event occurs on every Observation Date, you will not receive any contingent coupons during the term of the securities.
-Thus, the securities are not a suitable investment for investors who require regular fixed income payments, since the number of contingent coupons is variable and may be zero.
+The number of contingent coupon payments you receive over the term of the securities, if any, will depend on the performance of the Underlyings during the term of the securities and the number of Coupon Barrier Events that occur.
+If a Coupon Barrier Event occurs on an Observation Date, you will not receive a contingent coupon payment on the Contingent Coupon Payment Date immediately following such Observation Date.
+Accordingly, if a Coupon Barrier Event occurs on every Observation Date, you will not receive any contingent coupon payments during the term of the securities.
+Thus, the securities are not a suitable investment for investors who require regular fixed income payments, since the number of contingent coupon payments are variable and may be zero.

 In addition, if rates generally increase over the term of the securities, it is more likely that the contingent coupon, if any, could be less than the yield one might receive based on market rates at that time.
 This would have the further effect of decreasing the value of your securities both nominally in terms of below-market coupon payments and in real value terms.
-Furthermore, it is possible that you will not receive some or all of the contingent coupons over the term of the securities, and still lose your principal amount.
+Furthermore, it is possible that you will not receive some or all of the contingent coupon payments over the term of the securities, and still lose your principal amount.
 Even if you do receive some or all of your principal amount at maturity, you will not be compensated for the time value of money.
 These securities are not short-term investments, so you should carefully consider these risks before investing.